sauliusdainys/docs/README.md

 - Retention – how long will the data be retained for auditing
 - Frequency – what is frequency of data delivery (every sec, min, hour)
 - Message Format – JSON, XML, etc.
-- Budget associated with data consumer
+- Budget – maximum amount allocated by consumer for data services
 - Pricing Model – agreed pricing model and cost structure (e.g.  BTC/byte, $/byte)
 - Penalty – agreed upon penalty for not delivering a service
 - Router(s) – agreed upon intermediary for data exchange